Undergraduate Student Academic Resources

 Job and Internship Opportunities

 Announcements about job and internship opportunities that are currently available in the department and other related organizations are posted on our job board and sent out through a weekly digest email to the job email listserv.
 Some are also posted on the bulletin board in the Lewis 3rd floor hallway.
 All current Ecology students are included in this listserv and will receive all announcements.
 Students in other departments or community members who wish to receive announcements may email email@example.com to request to be added to the listserv.
 Occasionally faculty or graduate students will post positions on the Hire-A-Bobcat job site, or may post open positions on their faculty webpages.
 Also see our Careers in Ecology page to browse options for future employment.

 Getting Credit for Internships

 Internship credits are available to Ecology students who can develop a suitable program of experience and study off campus.
-Students earn Internship credits through courses WILD 498, for students in the Fish & Wildlife Ecology & Management option, or BIOE 498 for students in the other three options of the Biological Sciences major.
+Students earn Internship credits through courses WILD 298 or 498 for students in the Fish & Wildlife Ecology & Management option, or BIOE 298 or 498 for students in the other three options of the Biological Sciences major.
+The 298 courses are available to freshman and sophomore students, and the 498 courses are available for students at junior or senior status.